Income tax Dates

 Whether earn-out payments are taxable depends on the terms of agreement, so it’s worth getting professional tax advice.

 In general, if the earn-out payments specifically relate to the sales and services provided and the performance of the business, then they’re taxable.
+The seller would need to declare income and the buyer can claim an expense each time a payment is made.

 However, if the payments relate to the business’s assets and are really just paying off the purchase price over time, then it depends on how the sale price was allocated between taxable and non-taxable assets.